Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Estimation and Inference

-For implementation, consider first the case that $\mathfrak{B}(\bx) \lesssim h^{p+1}$, that is, the assignment boundary $\B$ is smooth (in the sense of Theorem \ref{thm: Approximation Bias: Smooth Boundary}), or otherwise the bias is small.
-Establishing a precise MSE expansion for $\widehat{\vartheta}(\bx)$ is cumbersome due to the added complexity introduced by the distance transformation, but the convergence rates can be deduced from Theorem \ref{thm: Convergence Rates}.
-The \textit{incorrect} univariate MSE-optimal bandwidth is $h_{\mathtt{1d},\bx} \asymp n^{-1/(3 + 2p)}$, while the \textit{correct} MSE-optimal bandwidth is $h_{\mathtt{MSE},\bx} \asymp n^{-1/(4 + 2p)}$, implying that taking the distance variable as the univariate score, and thus ignoring its intrinsic bivariate dimension, leads to a smaller-than-optimal bandwidth choice because $n^{-1/(3 + 2p)} < n^{-1/(4 + 2p)}$, thereby undersmoothing the point estimator (relative to the \textit{correct} MSE-optimal bandwidth choice).
-As a consequence, the point estimator will not be MSE-optimal but rather exhibit more variance and less bias, and the associated inference procedures will be more conservative.
-A simple solution is to rescale the \textit{incorrect} univariate bandwidth, $\frac{n^{1/(3+2p)}}{n^{1/(4+2p)}} h_{\mathtt{1d},\bx}$, but this may not be necessary if the empirical implementation of $h_{\mathtt{1d},\bx}$ employs a pre-asymptotic variance estimator, as in the software package \texttt{rdrobust} (\url{https://rdpackages.github.io/rdrobust/}).
-See \cite{Calonico-Cattaneo-Farrell_2020_ECTJ}, and references therein, for details on bandwidth selection for standard univariate RD designs.
+For implementation, first consider the case in which $\mathfrak{B}(\bx) \lesssim h^{p+1}$, that is, the assignment boundary $\B$ is smooth (in the sense of Theorem \ref{thm: Approximation Bias: Smooth Boundary}) or the bias is otherwise negligible.
+Establishing an exact MSE expansion for $\widehat{\vartheta}(\bx)$ is cumbersome due to the additional complexity introduced by the distance transformation, but the relevant convergence rates follow from Theorem \ref{thm: Convergence Rates}.
+The \textit{incorrect} univariate MSE-optimal bandwidth is $h_{\mathtt{1d},\bx}\asymp n^{-1/(3+2p)}$, whereas the \textit{correct} MSE-optimal bandwidth is $h_{\mathtt{MSE},\bx}\asymp n^{-1/(4+2p)}$.
+Treating the distance variable as an intrinsically univariate score therefore leads to a smaller-than-optimal bandwidth choice because $n^{-1/(3+2p)}<n^{-1/(4+2p)}$, resulting in undersmoothing relative to the correct MSE-optimal bandwidth.
+As a consequence, the point estimator exhibits higher variance and lower bias, and associated inference procedures tend to be conservative.
+A simple remedy is to rescale the incorrect univariate bandwidth by the factor $n^{1/(3+2p)-1/(4+2p)}$, although this adjustment may be unnecessary when empirical bandwidth selection employs pre-asymptotic variance estimation, as implemented in the software package \texttt{rdrobust} (\url{https://rdpackages.github.io/rdrobust/}); see \cite{Calonico-Cattaneo-Farrell_2020_ECTJ} and references therein.